Safe Foreign Real Estate Investment:

 What the bank will require from you

-This is the step that surprises most investors — because they don't prepare in advance and discover the bank blocks the transfer exactly when they need to close the deal.
+This is the step that surprises most investors — because they don't prepare in advance and discover the bank blocks the transfer exactly when they need to close a deal.

 Why the bank stops: The Israeli banking system is committed to KYC (Know Your Customer) rules and anti-money laundering.
 Large foreign transfer automatically triggers a red flag.

-What to prepare in advance — before contacting the bank:
+What to prepare in advance — before approaching the bank:

 Original Purchase Agreement